caoimhebyrne/cecelia/README.md

 ## cecelia

-A very simple "programming language" which compiles to aarch64 assembly.
+A very simple hobby scripting language, designed for ease-of-use and type-safety.

 ### Usage